balopez83/One_Mix_Yoga_4_Hackintosh/README.md

 ## *** NOTICE ***
 ### Initial support of macOS on the One Mix Yoga 4 has been achieved.
-Spoofed CPU support and no Graphics acceleration.
 Not for use yet as a daily driver.
 ### Currently the Intel 11th generation CPU with integrated Intel Xe GPU is not supported by macOS.
+### Do not update kexts manually, instead wait for us to update.
+Kexts have been modified to support the currently unsupported 11th gen chipset.
+Once 11th gen devices are supported natively we will remove this restriction.

 ## One Mix Yoga 4 Specifications: